RezūmTM Thermotherapy for Benign Prostatic Hyperplasia

 Am I a Candidate for Rezum?

 RezūmTM has been created as an alternative to daily medications, which can carry significant side effects.
 Additionally, it is much less invasive than a major surgical procedure like a transurethral resection of the prostate (TURP), which requires hospitalization and carries sexual side effects.
-Once treated, patients typically note dramatic improvements in urinary flow, can hold urine better during day or night, and can discontinue
+Once treated, patients typically note dramatic improvements in urinary flow, can hold urine better during day or night, and can discontinue medications for the long-term.

 Who cannot get Rezūm Treatments?